Going to Court – Not What You Expect

-If your case proceeds to court, your solicitor will do their utmost to reduce any anxiety you may have and expertly guide you through the experience to a conclusion.
+If your case proceeds to court, your solicitor will do their utmost to reduce any anxiety you may have.
+You will be guided through the experience to a conclusion.

-Who will I meet on the hearing day of case?
+Who will I meet on the hearing day of the case?

 A pre-trial consultation is normally arranged with your full legal team on the morning of the hearing.
-During the course of the pre-trial consultation the barrister may play “devil’s advocate” and prepare you by cross examining you in a style and manner that the defendant’s barrister might do at the hearing of your case.
+During the course of the pre-trial consultation, the barrister may play “devil’s advocate”.
+This means that they prepare you by cross-examining you in a style and manner that the defendant’s barrister might do at the hearing of your case.
 Expert witnesses such as Engineers and Doctors may attend these meetings.

 It is important to dress appropriately for your court appearance, think of your Sunday best!